All Ballantrae houses had thatched roofs up to this date

-The farm of Shallochwreck is offered for sale consisting of 400 acres of which 200 acres are fit for turnip husbandry.
+The farm of Shallochwreck offered for sale, consisting of 400 acres of which 200 acres were fit for turnip husbandry

 1841 Plan of Knockdolian Estate

-The Estate of Ballantrae (including, village & harbour and river Salmon fishing) was advertised for sale in the Scotsman of Jan 12th.
+The Estate of Ballantrae, including village, harbour, and river salmon fishing, was advertised for sale in The Scotsman newspaper on 12th January

 1843 Free Church Token 01 Minister James Porteous